Welcome to RMCA!

-Authors of accepted papers and panels will be expected to register for the conference by the pre-registration deadline of March 15, 2015.
+Authors of accepted papers and panels will be expected to register for the conference by the pre-registration deadline of Friday, March 25, 2016.

-• Title of paper
+-Title of paper

-• 120 word (max) abstract
+-120 word (max) abstract

-• Proposed title of panel or performance
+-Proposed title of panel or Performance

-• Names and affiliations of participants.
+- Names and Affiliations of participants

-• 120 word (max) abstract for the entire presentation
+- 120 word (max) abstract for the entire presentation

-• 120 word (max) abstract for each paper (if applicable)
+- 120 word (max) abstract for each paper (if applicable)

 In addition, for both panels and papers, please include any AV equipment requirements or special room considerations.
 Please understand, however, that while we will make every effort to accommodate requests, we cannot guarantee that they will be met.
-Please limit requests to those that are absolutely necessary for your presentation.
+Please limit request to those that are absolutely necessary for your presentation.